 There are usually timelines and calendar requirements for each individual funder.
 Start with a realistic big-picture timeline, and tweak it for each funding source that you apply for.
 Be careful that you are always setting realistic deadlines, and make sure you have someone on your team whose job it is to keep the project on track to hit them.

 7. Know Your Budget

 Here’s where that team member who’s good with numbers comes in.
 Follow the specific guidelines each funder requires for outlining your budget.
-Some might require that a portion of the money be matched by your library budget.
+Some might require that a portion of the money be matched by your school or library budget.
 It’s very important that you follow the guidelines, as not doing so drastically lowers the possibility that you’ll be awarded the grant.